;

 Transfer students are strongly encouraged to participate in the campus orientation program and connect with the community studies program adviser to develop an academic plan prior to their fall course enrollment.

-As part of the declaration process, transfer students meet with the program director and/or staff adviser to review their academic plan for the major, including discussion of field study possibilities and appropriate courses to meet topical requirements.
+As part of the declaration process, transfer students meet with the program director and/or staff adviser to review their academic plan for the major, including a discussion of field study possibilities and appropriate courses to meet topical requirements.
 Students must submit their approved academic plan and declaration petition to the community studies staff adviser.

 Significant changes to the student's academic plan must be approved by the program director.